 I want to defined by not what I like, or where I went, but by what I did.
 My actions, actions, which, I hope, do their part in building a better world, based on the experiences of my past and the lessons I’ve learned in life.

 I grew up happy, with loving parents, plenty to eat, and access to excellent education.
-I didn’t have to worry about paying for college, and never imagined not having enough.
-But I also knew where it came from, because of the hard work of my parents to give my brother and I more opportunities than they had.
+I didn’t have to worry about paying for college, and never imagined not having enough, thanks to the hard work of my parents to give my brother and I more opportunities than they had.

 Unlike most children, I was acutely aware that my life was in stark contrast to those in most of the world.
 I was the first person in my mother’s family born in America, and our regular trips to India left me with vivid images of how my life could have been different.
 I saw firsthand mass poverty, dirty roads, crowded cities and unequal education.

-I returned to graduate school in 2010, enrolling in Columbia University’s School of International and Public Affairs, building my economics and policy skills.
+Five years later, I enrolled in a graduate program at Columbia University’s School of International and Public Affairs, building my economics and policy skills.
 For my required summer internship I went to Indonesia, where I worked for a local biodiversity foundation’s communications department.
 Other international projects included being awarded a fellowship to attend the US Future Leaders Program in Japan, conducting field research on natural resource development in Uganda, and presenting research on public interest and compensation at a conference near Cape Town, South Africa.
 But what was most valuable – the amazing people I met who showed me more paths towards how I could make a difference.

-2012 – South Africa and Botswana – Received a scholarship to travel for the IACM conference in Cape Town, turned it into a six week trip across two countries.
+2012.
+Received a scholarship to travel for a conference in Cape Town, turned it into a six week trip across two countries.

 Can I post content here?

 I’m always looking for guest bloggers, though at this point, I’m unable to pay contributors.
-Click here to Contact Me about guest blogging, or anything else!
+Go to the Contact Page to send me a message guest blogging, or, really, anything!